idevchandra/iamchandra/_posts/debug-remote-heroku-node-server/2022-01-04-debug-remote-heroku-node-server.md

 </figure>

-From your local machine, SSH into the **heroku server**
+1. SSH into **heroku server** from your local machine.

 ```
 heroku ps:exec -a <APP>
 ```

-**On the heroku server**, find the `node` process ID (PID) by running `ps aux` command
+2. On the **heroku server**, find the `node` process ID (PID) by running `ps aux` or `ps aux | grep -i node` command.
+In the below sample output, the `PID` is `46`.

 ```
 ~ $ ps aux
 USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND
 ...
-u536        46  0.0  0.0 767320 58160 ?
+user        46  0.0  0.0 767320 58160 ?
 Sl   21:35   0:00 node ./bin/www
 ...
 ```

-**On heroku server**, run the below command to send a signal to the process to let it know to enable its debugger.
-Check (documentation here)[https://nodejs.org/en/docs/guides/debugging-getting-started/].
+3. On the **heroku server**, run the below command to send `SIGUSR1` signal to the node process to enable its debugger.
+Check [documentation here](https://nodejs.org/en/docs/guides/debugging-getting-started/).

 ```
 kill -usr1 <PID>
 ```

-**On local machine**, run the port forward command.
-(Note: Before running the below command, `lsof -i:9229` should not return any PID.)
+4. On your **local machine**, run the port forward command.
+(Note: Before running the below command, running `lsof -i:9229` should not return any PID.
+This is to make sure the port is vailable on your local machine.)

 ```
 heroku ps:forward 9229 -a <APP>
 ```

-**On local Machine** VS Code, add this configuration.
+5. On your **local Machine** VS Code, add this configuration.

 ```
 {